 dare the first, second, third and fourth characters of the MusicBrainz Identifier, and

-nindicates the ordinal number of duplicate data files present for the same MusicBrainz Identifier.
-There will always be a file with number 0.
+nindicates the ordinal submission offset of duplicate data files present for the same MusicBrainz Identifier.
+There will always be a file with submission offset 0.

 The format of the json files in each archive are described in the data page.